Top 11 Personal Injury FAQs

 It has to overcome what is referred to as the “de minimis” baseline.
 This is extremely dependent on the court’s discretion, but generally speaking, if you haven’t suffered any financial losses due to the injury, it’s not bad enough to be a claim.
 If you have suffered financial losses, that’s enough to generate a legal claim.
 This also applies to a minor loss due to a sprained ankle.
 A tiny, surface-level cut on one’s finger, which required no medical care, is probably not enough to generate a legal claim.

 What Is a Personal Injury Claim?

 A personal injury claim is a case in which you were hurt because of something that somebody else did or was responsible for (e.g., a car accident, truck accident or slip and fall).
 This usually occurs when someone is negligent.
 A personal injury lawyer will be able to tell you whether your situation is a personal injury case.

-Negligence is when someone doesn’t do what they are supposed to.
+Negligence defined is basically when someone doesn’t do what they are supposed to do.
 For example, drivers are supposed to stop at red lights.
 They have a legal responsibility to do so.
 So, if a driver sees a red light but doesn’t stop, they were negligent.
 If they run the red light and cause you to be hurt, then they are responsible for the damages that result from their negligence.

 Find an Attorney to Help You File a Personal Injury Lawsuit